3Rs Explained

 Replacement

-This is done when using an alternative method which either avoids or replaces the use of animals in experiments.
-For example, the use human-cells and tissue cultures or computer modelling.
+Replacement uses alternative methods which either avoid or replace the use of animals in experiments.
+For example, the use of human-cells and tissue cultures or computer modelling.

 Reduction

-This is done when using methods which result in a smaller number of animals or that provide more information from the same number of animals.
-For example, the use of statistical methods to accurately calculate the number of animals that is needed for a study.
+Reduction is done when methods are applied that result in the use of a smaller number of experimental animals or that provide more information from the same number of animals.
+For example, statistical methods accurately calculate the number of animals that is needed for a scientifically valid study.

 Refinement

-These are methods or their combinations that can be used to replace or reduce the total number of animals used in a scientific study.
-Alternative methods include (but are not limited to):
+Alternative methods or their combinations apply the 3Rs-principle and can be used to replace and/or reduce the total number of animals used in an experimental study.
+Also refinement is an important measure once experimental animals are involved.